damianhakert/damianhakert.github.io/source/posts/2016-12-02-how-we-stay-connected-as-a-remote-company.html.md

 ## Meet-ups

 Working remotely means you can take your office anywhere – and that’s exactly what some of the team has done.
 Douwe and Robert are currently on an epic 6-month World Tour, working from 13 different countries and meeting up with other team members in Mexico City, Warsaw, Tel Aviv and more.
-Working together even for just a short period builds our relationships so that even when we’re working independently, we feel more connected.
+Working together even for just short bursts builds our relationships so that even when we’re working independently, we feel more connected and in tune with each other.
 Douwe and Robert’s adventure has even inspired others to travel while working, joining team members along the way.